-- 1. RULES & PROCEDURES Any questions concerning the rules or procedures of the competition will be handled exclusively by the advisor/head coach of the team and will be directed to the Competition Director.
+- RULES & PROCEDURES Any questions concerning the rules or procedures of the competition will be handled exclusively by the advisor/head coach of the team and will be directed to the Competition Director.
 Such questions should be made prior to the event. - 2.
 PERFORMANCE Any questions concerning the team's performance should be made to the Competition Director immediately after the team's performance and/or following the outcome of the competition.
-Coaches will be asked to fill out a Routine Review Form with their concerns and will need to allow up to two business days following the conclusion of the event for their submissions to be reviewed.
+Coaches will be asked to

+- fill out a Routine Review Form with their concerns and will need to allow up to two business days following the conclusion of the event for their submissions to be reviewed.
 Questions regarding another team and/or their performance will not be allowed.
 Not all routine review forms will be handled on site. - 3.
 Deduction sheets will be available shortly following each team's performance.
 Questions regarding penalties can be made by the head coach of the team only and must be done within 30 minutes of the final performance of the division or prior to final awards-whichever happens first.
 Once results have been announced, no rules violation challenges will be accepted.

-INTERPRETATIONS AND / OR RULINGS
+INTERPRETATIONS AND/OR RULINGS

 Any interpretation of any aspect of these Rules and Regulations or any decision involving any other aspect of the competition will be rendered by the Rules Committee.
 The Rules Committee will render a judgment to ensure that the competition proceeds in a manner consistent with the general spirit and goals of the competition.
-The Rules Committee will consist of the Competition Director, Head Judge, and a designated competition official.
+The Rules Committee will consist of the Competition Director and a designated competition official.
+Other individuals may be appointed by the Rules Committee to assist in final decisions.